jneug/typst-typopts/manual.typ

 	#options.load("config.toml")
 	#text(
 		fill:#options.get(
 			"colors.red",
 			v => rgb(..v.split(",")
 		),
 		[Hello World!]
 	)
 	```
 	]

-	#arg[filename] may be a prepopulated  #dtype(dict) to load in zhe same way described above.
+	#arg[filename] may be a prepopulated  #dtype("dict") to load in the same way described above.

 	If you want to load a file without namespaces, just do something like this:

 	#sourcecode[